slowjams/Pro-ASP.NET-Core-Identity/zzzz3-Intro to Identity.md

         return Task.FromResult(Options.AuthenticationUrl + QueryString.Create(qs));
     }

+    // http://localhost:5000/signin-google will be registered on Googe OAuth config as "Authorized redirect URL",
-    public virtual async Task<bool> HandleRequestAsync()  // <----------------ee4.0 intercept the "xxx/signin-external" request which is initialized by Google as below
+    // looks like "signin-google" segment can be anything as long as you intercept the same one in the app public virtual async Task<bool> HandleRequestAsync()  // <----------------ee4.0 intercept the "xxx/signin-external" request which is initialized by Google as below
     {                                                     // http://localhost:5000/signin-google?state=xxx&code=yyy&scope=email+profile+zzz&authuser=0&prompt=none
-        if (Context.Request.Path.Equals(Options.RedirectPath)) // when RedirectPath is "signin-external", literally it can be any url? must be another good approach?
+        if (Context.Request.Path.Equals(Options.RedirectPath)) // when RedirectPath is "signin-external", note it only compare path, doesn't include query string
         {
             string authCode = Context.Request.Query["code"].ToString();  // authCode is sent by externl service (string token, string state) = await GetAccessToken(authCode);  // <-----------ee4.1 exchanging the Authorization Code for an Access Token